adobe-sign/AdobeSignJavaSdk/docs/WidgetsApi.md

 String authorization = "authorization_example"; // String | An <a href=\"#\" onclick=\"this.href=oauthDoc()\" oncontextmenu=\"this.href=oauthDoc()\" target=\"oauthDoc\">OAuth Access Token</a> with scopes:<ul><li style='list-style-type: square'><a href=\"#\" onclick=\"this.href=oauthDoc('widget_read')\" oncontextmenu=\"this.href=oauthDoc('widget_read')\" target=\"oauthDoc\">widget_read</a></li></ul>in the format <b>'Bearer {accessToken}'.
 String xApiUser = "xApiUser_example"; // String | The userId or email of API caller using the account or group token in the format <b>userid:{userId} OR email:{email}.</b> If it is not specified, then the caller is inferred from the token.
 String xOnBehalfOfUser = "xOnBehalfOfUser_example"; // String | The userId or email in the format <b>userid:{userId} OR email:{email}.</b> of the user that has shared his/her account
+String groupId = "groupId_example"; // String | The group identifier, as returned by the group creation API or retrieved from the API to fetch groups.
-Boolean showHiddenWidgets = true; // Boolean | A query parameter to fetch all the hidden widgets along with the visible widgets.
+Boolean showHiddenWidgets = true; // Boolean | A query parameter to fetch all the hidden web forms along with the visible web forms.
 Default value is false.
 String cursor = "cursor_example"; // String | Used to navigate through the pages.
 If not provided, returns the first page.
 Integer pageSize = 56; // Integer | Number of intended items in the response page.
 If not provided, it is decided by the application settings. try {
-    UserWidgets result = apiInstance.getWidgets(authorization, xApiUser, xOnBehalfOfUser, showHiddenWidgets, cursor, pageSize);
+    UserWidgets result = apiInstance.getWidgets(authorization, xApiUser, xOnBehalfOfUser, groupId, showHiddenWidgets, cursor, pageSize);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling WidgetsApi#getWidgets");